quko-tech/quko-tech.github.io/content/english/about.md

   tabs:
   # tab item loop
   - name : "Vision"
-    content : "At Quko, we strongly believe in the use of cutting-edge technologies in order to optimize the efficiency of any type of activity or process, be it industrial, professional, sports, and more.
+    content : "At QUKO, we strongly believe in the use of cutting-edge technologies in order to optimize the efficiency of any type of activity or process, be it industrial, professional, sports, and more.
 <br><br>
     We are also aware of the huge number of people who could benefit enormously from the implementation of this type of solutions, so we seek to make them as accessible as possible."